hkhoont/fiddler_labs_coding_assignment/README.md

-# Fiddler labs coding assignment
+# Fiddler Labs coding assignment
 The following is the solution for the spreadsheet calculator in Python as part of coding assignment

 ## Contents of the repo ##